DeVinci-Innovation-Center/Classes/HMAE/README.md

 > 13/03/2023 - 17/03/2023

 You have to provide a report (between 5 and 10 pages, please no more) which summarises all the projects.
-You have to add figures, schematics, and all resources mandatory to understand the project.
+You have to add figures, schematics, and all resources mandatory to understand the project and a critic about it.
 You will present your final result with a demonstration to the course leader during a 10-minute meeting.
 The meeting has to take place in the deadline interval.
 **Please take the meeting in advance (1 week in advance, not 1 hour)**